lirx-js/dom/website/docs/documentation/syntax/attributes/bind/reactive-class-list/index.md

 To define the **css classes of an element** updated by an `Observable<Set<string>>`, write `[class...]`.

-Only the previously received classes are removed, and the new ones added, so it's possible to cumulate with `[class.my-class]`.
+Only the previously received classes are removed, and the new ones added, so it's possible to cumulate this bind with `[class.my-class]`.

 It's converted to something similar to this: